Risk Management and Investment Managem ...

 One important difference between a futures (exchange) transaction and a typical OTC transaction is that the former is settled daily, while the latter involves payments only on specified days.
-What’s more, following an increase in the futures price and subsequent flow of cash margin from the house member with a short position to the exchange clearing house, the margin no longer belongs to the clearing house member and no longer earns interest.
-In OTC markets, transfer of cash variation margin from party A to party B, through the CCP, results in party A earning interest and party B paying interest on the funds transferred.
+What’s more, following an increase in the futures price and subsequent flow of cash margin from the house member with a short position to the exchange clearinghouse, the margin no longer belongs to the clearinghouse member and no longer earns interest.
+In OTC markets, the transfer of cash variation margin from party A to party B, through the CCP, results in party A earning interest and party B paying interest on the funds transferred.

 In the event of a default or bankruptcy, derivatives transactions are treated differently from other transactions.
 For example, ISDA master agreements contain an early termination provision that takes precedence over bankruptcy rules.
 This provision states that, if there is an “event of default,” the non-defaulting party has the right to terminate all transactions with the defaulting party after a short period of time has elapsed.
-Moving quickly is aimed at recouping as much as possible from the defaulting member before the situation turns drastic.
-Events that constitute default are failure to make payments, post collateral or the declaration of bankruptcy.
+Moving quickly is aimed at recouping as much as possible from the defaulting member before the situation turns detrimental.
+Events that constitute default are failure to make payments, failure to post collateral, or declaration of bankruptcy.

-Another key difference between derivatives transaction and non-derivatives transactions is that the non-defaulting party can bypass court orders and take immediate possession of collateral posted by the defaulting party.
+Another key difference between derivatives transactions and non-derivative transactions is that the non-defaulting party can bypass court orders and take immediate possession of collateral posted by the defaulting party.

-Following a default event, the non-defaulting party calculates the mid –market value of outstanding transactions.
-The party is then allowed to adjust these transactions in its favor by half the bid offer spreads on the transactions for the purposes of calculating the settlement amount.
-The adjustment is some sort of a compensation in recognition of the fact that the party will have to replace the transactions by trading with other dealers and will have be subject to their bid-offer spreads when that happens.
+Following a default event, the non-defaulting party calculates the mid-market value of outstanding transactions.
+The party is then allowed to adjust these transactions in its favor by half the bid-offer spreads on the transactions for the purposes of calculating the settlement amount.
+The adjustment is some sort of compensation in recognition of the fact that the party will have to replace the transactions by trading with other dealers and it will have to be subject to their bid-offer spreads when that happens.

-A transaction has a mid-market value of $50 million to the non-defaulting party and that the transaction is bid $47 million, offer $53 million.
+A transaction has a mid-market value of $50 million to the non-defaulting party and the transaction is bid $47 million, offering $53 million.
 For purposes of settlement, what will be the value of the transaction?